 The Building

 The Mildred Westervelt Warner Transportation Museum is housed in the historic Queen City Pool House on Jack Warner Parkway.
 The building was constructed in 1943 by architect Don Buel Schuyler, an apprentice of Frank Lloyd Wright.
 The site features a poured concrete bathhouse, a wading pool, and an art deco fountain.
-The pool and the pool house were constructed by the Warner family for the Tuscaloosa community after they tragically lost their son David in a drowning accident.
-The community used the pool and the pool house until the 1980s.
-The pool was then filled in and the building remained vacant for several years.
+The pool and the pool house were constructed for the Tuscaloosa community with support from the David Warner Foundation, established by the Warner family after they tragically lost their eldest son David in a drowning accident.
+The community used the pool and the pool house until the late 1980s.
+The building then remained vacant for several years.

 In 2005 it was announced that the bathhouse would be converted into a local history museum.
 This became possible after the Alabama Department of Transportation awarded the city a grant to convert the facility into a museum illustrating the history of transportation in Tuscaloosa.
-The renovation was designed by the Eclectic Group, Inc. of Huntsville and Ward Scott Veron Architects of Tuscaloosa.
+The renovation was designed by the Eclectic Group, Inc. of Huntsville and Ward Scott Veron Architects of Tuscaloosa (now Ward Scott Morris Architecture, Inc.).
+The pool was filled in during the renovation.

 On December 13, 2011, the renovated bath house was officially opened as the Mildred Westervelt Warner Transportation Museum.
 The museum’s exhibits trace the city’s history through the development of its transportation systems.